 - Access to your property for material delivery

 - How easy it is to install and move scaffolding around the property

 For you to receive an accurate quote, it is better for the contractor to look at your home first.

 Once the quote has been accepted, you will be advised of the following points:

-- If scaffolding or ladders will be used in the installation of your new gutter, or your gutter repair.
+- What type of scaffolding will be used in the installation of your new gutter, or your gutter repair.